Flutter-Buddies/README/README.md

 ## About Us

 Flutter Buddies is a discord community for developers who use the Flutter SDK by Google using **regular online meetups** to help and motivate others with their flutter journey and in return receive help and motivation on yours.

-Think of it like a study group on steroids for flutter devs.
-The core of our community is based on the regular small group meetups and getting to know and help other Flutter devs, no matter your background.
-We have set weekly timed meetups to get together on discord voice chat and discuss our projects, problems we're facing, suggestions, and more.
-The channel acts as a way to interact between meetups.
+A fun networking group of Flutter developers.
+Think of it like a study group on steroids for flutter developers.
+We encourage getting to know and help everyone, no matter your background.

+Here's some of what our server offers:
+📅 - Weekly and Monthly scheduled meetups to get together on discord voice chat to discuss our projects, problems we're facing, suggestions, and more.
+🚀 - Group projects to learn to work as a team and learn to develop working Flutter apps, start your own project or contribute
+🖥️ - Create your own Flutter coding group and work on homework or projects together to learn
+📺 - Scheduled live programming to work on projects and to watch and learn from other's coding.
+🔎 - Channels dedicated to topics about Flutter or mobile development to stay informed
+👔 - Get help finding a job or finding developers to hire
+🧭 - Help for those that need a little push
+🏋🏿 - Goal setting and followup
+🥳 - Live Flutter events and watch parties
+🙌 - Much more!

 [Meetup Calendar](#meetup-calendar)